ethereum/consensus-specs/specs/test_formats/README.md

 ## Fork-timeline

 A fork timeline is (preferably) loaded in as a configuration object into a client, as opposed to the constants configuration:
- - we do not allocate or optimize any code based on slot numbers
+ - we do not allocate or optimize any code based on epoch numbers
  - when we transition from one fork to the other, it is preferred to stay online.
- - we may decide on a slot number for a fork based on external events (e.g. Eth1 log event), a client should be able to activate a fork dynamically.
+ - we may decide on an epoch number for a fork based on external events (e.g. Eth1 log event), a client should be able to activate a fork dynamically.

 ## Config sourcing